kankungyip/starfruit/README.md

 ```

 ### Dynamic controller
+For controlling the flow of the application, which handles the events and to respond.
+"Events" includes changing the user's behavior and data model.

 All dynamic files (`.js`) in `MyProject/lib` folder, CoffeeScript source files (`.coffee`) in `MyProject/src` folder, resource files (`.html`) in `MyProject/res` folder.

 ```js